FrailSB/my-learning-tracker/README.md

 # MY LEARNING TRACKER

-A complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
+A complete log of my development skills, learning, resources, highlights, interests, and everything to do with my learning.
 It's a way to keep track, organise, and share my learning.

 **[Project Log](https://github.com/johnfrail/my-learning-tracker/blob/master/project-log.md)**